VinaLx/VinaLx.github.io/_posts/2017-09-08-haskell-basic-monad-2.md

     Nothing -> Nothing
 ~~~

-The senario is quite common in real life, the steps of the large computation can goes wrong individually.
+The senario is quite common in real life, the steps of the large computation can go wrong individually.
 And as we see, pattern matching along the way is **definitely not** what we want here.
 But if we recognize the pattern of this pattern matching process, we find something familiar again.

 #### the monad